nanos-world/docs/scripting/static_classes/Client.rst

     - **Description**

   * -
+    - CallLevelBlueprintEvent(:term:`string` EventName)
+    - Calls a Level Blueprint custom event (which can be added when creating levels through Unreal Engine).
+Parameters can be concatened to EventName

+  * -
     - DrawDebugLine(:ref:`Vector` Start, :ref:`Vector` End, :ref:`Color` Color = (1, 0, 0), :term:`number` Duration = 5, :term:`number` Thickness = 0)
     - Draws a Debug Line in the World